RealVaporWaver/Akiya/README.md

 # Akiya
-This is eventually gonna be a nitro sniping service, yessir
+This is just a lil thingamabob

 ✱--------------------------------------------------✱